 With the Jets’ season coming to an end, and another year added to the NFL’s longest playoff drought, the focus in Florham Park shifts to the offseason.
 For many fans, the offseason is the “meat and potatoes” of the Jets season, as they get to brainstorm a variety of ways to acquire both veteran and rookie talent in Free Agency and the NFL Draft.
 Currently possessing 4 selections in the top 38 picks of the 2022 NFL Draft, New York is in a prime position to bolster a roster that was the youngest in the league last season.
 Luckily for Joe Douglas & Co. they will get the chance to see several prospects up close and personal at the Reese’s Senior Bowl in Mobile, Alabama.
-This is a crucial part of the process, because it allows the Jets staff to see which players respond to their coaching.
+Mike LaFleur will play a crucial part of the process, this allows the Jets staff to see which players respond to their coaching.
 They also get to find out just what type of character each prospect has.

 Jim Nagy, Senior Bowl Director for the past 5 seasons after taking over for now Jets senior advisor Phil Savage, had dropped hints on social media regarding the Jets coaching the all-star game.
 Since then, it has been confirmed, and rosters are currently being filled out for both teams.
 This past week, teams were announced position by position, starting with the offense.
 The National Team (Jets team) offense is as follows:

 - QB Desmond Ridder, Cincinnati